 The historic Massachusetts post office was built in 1912 in the Colonial Revival style.
 But it would be another 40 years before Henry N. Flynt remodeled it to resemble the town’s 17th-century meeting house.
 Since then, it has been one of the most recognizable buildings in Historic Deerfield, and it remains a functioning post office.
 In case you were wondering, this is what could happen if the USPS stopped delivering mail.

 St. Petersburg, Florida

 When it was dedicated in 1917, the St. Petersburg post office was the country’s first open-air post office, and it has remained in continuous operation ever since.
 With assistance from architect George W. Stewart, the city’s postmaster, Roy Hanna, designed the Mediterranean Revival–style building, which was inspired by a 15th-century hospital in Florence, Italy.
-Speaking of amazing Italian architecture, find out how Italy is social distancing with the help of “wine windows” from way back when.

 Out of all the beautiful post offices in America, the one at Hollywood Station in Los Angeles may be the most glamorous.
 The National Register of Historic Places considers it “an almost archetypal example” of the Starved Classicism architectural style, making the post office stand out amongst the Art Deco buildings in L.A. by being classical but with a modernist twist.
 Renowned Art Deco architect Claud Beelman, then a partner at Curlett + Beelman, designed the building, which was built using funds from the Treasury Department as part of the New Deal; it opened in 1937.
 Hollywood Station is also known for being a “dead letter repository” for notes sent to Hollywood royalty like Judy Garland and Clark Gable.
 By the way, here’s what your mail carrier knows about you.